Advising and Counseling Services Procedure - 50.03.04

 Transfer advising is essential for all students planning to matriculate to other colleges or universities.
 From their initial enrollment at HCC until the completion of their studies, students are strongly advised to seek assistance with the transfer process.
-In order to ensure a successful transfer, it is each student’s responsibility to meet with an academic advisor at least once per term, and more often if needed or desired.
+In order to ensure a successful transfer, it is each student’s responsibility to meet with an academic advisor at least once per term.
 Students are also strongly encouraged to meet, whenever possible, with transfer representatives from the institutions to which they plan to transfer.
 In addition to transfer advising, students are encouraged to use the college resources available and participate in the many transfer activities held on campus such as transfer fairs, information sessions and a variety of transfer and scholarship seminars.
 Transfer information is also available for students with specific concerns or interests, such as athletes, students with disabilities, and international students.

 Career counseling, career assessments, and life planning services are available to any student, prospective student, or alumnus to assist them with deciding on a college learning program or career field of interest, preparing to enter the job market, or considering a career change.
 The college offers a wide variety of services that help students focus on their values, interests, skills, and personality traits.
 These services include career counseling, special topics workshops, career assessments, job assistance services, and co-op and internship experiences.
 The resource library is open to the public and provides a library of job and career materials, including printed resources, videotapes, computerized self-assessments, and a computer lab with career software and access to the internet.